apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Configuration settings in the CAS documentation are now able to automatically indicate whether they support regular expression patterns as their value.
 - Integration with [SmsMode](../notifications/SMS-Messaging-Configuration-SmsMode.html) is now upgraded to use their most recent APIs.
 - Small enhancements to distributed session management to ensure orphan `DISSESSION` cookies are not generated when locating session identifiers.
+- CAS [authentication events](../authentication/Configuring-Authentication-Events.html) can now be imported into the event repository via actuator endpoints.

 ## Library Upgrades